wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.0.4 =
+* Updated query string to use Product Advertising API version 2013-08-01.

 = 2.0.3 =
 * Added support for retrieving reviews by ISBN to shortcode and widget.